-- 8.2 With regard the protection of vulnerable persons, this Licensing Authority will consider measures such as the use of self-barring schemes, provision of information leaflets / helpline numbers for organisations such as GamCare. - 8.3 This Licensing Authority will, in accordance with the Gambling Commission's Guidance to Licensing Authorities, have regard to the conditions that apply to Operating Licenses dealing with preventing access to Category C machines by under 18's.
-This Licensing Authority will also make itself aware of any mandatory or default conditions on these Premises Licenses.
+- 8.2 With regard the protection of vulnerable persons, the Authority will consider measures such as the use of self-barring schemes, provision of information leaflets / helpline numbers for organisations such as BeGambleAware. - 8.3 The Authority will, in accordance with the Gambling Commission's Guidance to Licensing Authorities, have regard to the conditions that apply to Operating Licences dealing with preventing access to Category C machines by under 18's.
+The Authority will also make itself aware of any mandatory or default conditions on these Premises Licences.

-9. Casinos
+9 Casinos

-9.1 [The Licensing Authority passed a no casino resolution on [date of Council meeting to be inserted], such resolution taking effect on 31 January 2019.
-This resolution will remain in force for a period of 3 years commencing on 31 January 2019, unless the Licensing Authority passes a further resolution revoking the no casino resolution.
+9.1 The Authority passed a no casino resolution on 21 November 2024, such resolution taking effect on 31 January 2025.
+This resolution will remain in force for a period of 3 years commencing on 31 January 2025, unless the Authority passes a further resolution revoking the no casino resolution.